CREATING THE PERFECT LOGO

 – Something that has a special meaning to you

 The logo design process is fluid and evolving.
-One shape, concept or idea can take you in completely new directions.
-But you need to start somewhere.
-I begin by looking at similar businesses to set a creative benchmark.
+Because a shape, concept or idea can inspire you to take different directions.
+However you need to start somewhere.
+First I begin by looking at similar businesses to set a creative benchmark.
 Let’s begin with a recent case study of Cyclic Logistics.
 This company manages the complete life-cycle of products from sales, processing, shipping, returns, and customer management in the eCommerce space.